Ecological restoration: Rationale

+There are considerable differences of opinion on how to set restoration goals and define their success.
+As Laura J. Martin writes, "Restoration targets are moral and political matters as well as logistical and scientific ones."
+Some restorationists urge active restoration (e.g. killing invasive animals) and others believe that protected areas should have the bare minimum of human interference, such as rewilding.

+Skeptics doubt that the benefits justify the economic investment or point to failed restoration projects and question the feasibility of restoration altogether.
+It can be difficult to set restoration goals because, as Anthony Bradshaw writes, "ecosystems are not static, but in a state of dynamic equilibrium."
+Some scientists argue that, though an ecosystem may not be returned to its original state, the functions of a "novel ecosystem" are still valuable.

+Ecosystem restoration can mitigate climate change through activities such as afforestation.
+However, afforestation can have negative impacts on biodiversity especially when considering tree-planting initiatives in tropical savannas.
+The impacts of afforestation on water supply and quality are also debated and vary by region, climate and age of afforestation projects.
+Forestry-based carbon offsetting is controversial and sometimes critiqued as carbon colonialism.
+Another driver of restoration projects in the United States is the legal framework of the Clean Water Act, which often requires mitigation for damage inflicted on aquatic systems by development or other activities.

 Theoretical foundations

-Restoration ecology draws on a wide range of ecological concepts.
+Ecological restoration draws on a wide range of ecological concepts.

 Disturbance

 Disturbance is a change in environmental conditions that disrupt the functioning of an ecosystem.
 Disturbance can occur at a variety of spatial and temporal scales, and is a natural component of many communities.
 For example, many forest and grassland restorations implement fire as a natural disturbance regime.
 However the severity and scope of anthropogenic impact has grown in the last few centuries.
 Differentiating between human-caused and naturally occurring disturbances is important if we are to understand how to restore natural processes and minimize anthropogenic impacts on the ecosystems.

 Succession

 Ecological succession is the process by which a community changes over time, especially following a disturbance.
 In many instances, an ecosystem will change from a simple level of organization with a few dominant pioneer species to an increasingly complex community with many interdependent species.
 Restoration often consists of initiating, assisting, or accelerating ecological successional processes, depending on the severity of the disturbance.
 Following mild to moderate natural and anthropogenic disturbances, restoration in these systems involves hastening natural successional trajectories through careful management.
 However, in a system that has experienced a more severe disturbance (such as in urban ecosystems), restoration may require intensive efforts to recreate environmental conditions that favor natural successional processes.